UK says expects to receive 10 million doses of Pfizer/BioNTech vaccine this year

 Johnson has placed England under a second national lockdown to contain a new wave of COVID-19 infections, but he has said that the prospects of a vaccine are one cause for optimism that the situation will improve by spring.

-“The results are promising and while we are optimistic of a breakthrough we must remember there are no guarantees.
-We will know whether the vaccine is both safe and effective once the safety data has been published and only then can licensing authorities consider making it available to the public,” the spokesman said.
+His spokesman said that though the government was “optimistic of a breakthrough, we must remember there are no guarantees,” adding that only once safety data was published would licensing authorities consider making it available to the public.

-“In the meantime the NHS (National Health Service) stands ready to begin the vaccination programme for those most at risk once a COVID-19 vaccine is available, before being rolled out more widely.”
+“In the meantime the NHS (National Health Service) stands ready to begin the vaccination programme for those most at risk once a COVID-19 vaccine is available, before being rolled out more widely,” he said.

-Reporting by Elizabeth Piper, writing by Alistair Smout, editing by Estelle Shirbon
+Oxford’s Bell went further.
+Asked if life would be returning to normal by spring, he said: “Yes, yes, yes.”

+“I’m probably the first guy to say that but...
+I will say that with some confidence.”

 Our Standards: The Thomson Reuters Trust Principles.